smithy-lang/smithy/2.0/_sources/spec/selectors.rst.txt

     * - operation
       - error
-      - Each error structure referenced by the operation (if present).
+      - Each error structure of an operation.
     * - list
       - member
-      - The :ref:`member` of the list, including if it was inherited from a mixin.
-Note that this is not the shape targeted by the member.
+      - The :ref:`member <member>` of a list.
     * - map
       - member
-      - The key and value members of the map, including those inherited from mixins.
-Note that these are not the shapes targeted by the member.
+      - The key and value members of a map.
     * - structure
       - member
-      - Each structure member, including members inherited from mixins.
-Note that these are not the shapes targeted by the members.
+      - Each structure member.
     * - union
       - member
-      - Each union member, including members inherited from mixins.
-Note that these are not the shapes targeted by the members.
+      - Each union member.
+    * - enum
+      - member
+      - Each enum member.
+    * - intEnum
+      - member
+      - Each intEnum member.
     * - member
       -
       - The shape targeted by the member.
 Note that member targets have no